MouleshGopal/Wazuh-Active-Response-for-Windows-Brute-Force/README.md

 ---

+### 5. already_blocked_logged.json,whitelist.json

+1 whitelist.json file will let you add your internal and isp Ipaddress.
+2 already_blocked_logged.json file records all the repeated ip address.

 ## ✅ Verification
 1. Trigger failed login attempts on the Windows server (Event ID **4625**).
 2. Confirm logs are visible in the **Wazuh Dashboard GUI**.